RahulSDeshpande/tyriar.github.io/_posts/2014-06-10-detecting-number-of-siblings-in-css.md

 		width: 25%;
 	}

 It works by selecting the first child, then the <code>n</code>th last child which will only exist if there is at least <code>n</code> siblings.
-The order in which the rules are defined then applies the correct rule(s) to the siblings.
+The order in which the rules are defined ensures that the correct rule(s) are applied to the siblings.

 <p data-height="268" data-theme-id="2513" data-slug-hash="qxHgE" data-default-tab="result" class='codepen'>See the Pen <a href='http://codepen.io/Tyriar/pen/qxHgE'>Detect number of siblings with CSS</a> by Daniel Imms (<a href='http://codepen.io/Tyriar'>@Tyriar</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async="async" src="//codepen.io/assets/embed/ei.js"></script>